Adult Transition Series: Assessments

 Part 3 will cover writing goals and Part 4 will look at interagency collaboration.

-As mentioned in Part 1 of this ITP series, the age of 14 or 16 is when teens with special needs officially begin the transition planning process.
+As mentioned in Part 1 of this transition series, the age of 14 or 16 is when teens with special needs officially begin the transition planning process.
 Just as a neurotypical teen plans the future on strengths and interests, so it should be true for teens with special needs.

 Strengths now become very important as future potentials become clear.
 The assessments performed will become the foundation goals are built upon (the focus of Part 3 of this series).